skulltech/sumit-ghosh.com/_posts/2019-01-03-demystifying-context-managers-python.md

 remote_blog: 'stackabuse.com'
 ---

-NOTE — I wrote this article for stackabuse.com and it originally appeared [here](https://stackabuse.com/python-context-managers/).

 ### Introduction

 One of the "obscure" features of Python that almost all Python programmers use—even the beginner ones—but don't really understand, is _context managers_.
 You've probably seen them in the form of `with` statements, usually first encountered when you learn opening files in Python.
 Although context managers seem a little strange at first, when we really dive into them, understand the motivation and techniques behind it, we get access to a new weapon in our programming arsenal.
 So without further ado, let's dive into it!